Medical Oncology in the East of England

 Medical Oncologists supervise and are responsible for the treatment delivered to patients with cancer.
 This includes discussing various treatment modalities/ options and managing systemic anti cancer therapy.
 The specialty continues to evolve as patients live longer and systemic treatments have become more complex.

 Medical Oncology training first became available in the East of England Multi-Professional Deanery in January 1997, with the appointment of two Medical Oncology consultants at Addenbrooke's Hospital.
 The training programme in Medical Oncology received educational approval from the Specialist Advisory Committee of the Royal College of Physicians (RCP) during 1997, and the programme was approved for the training of SpRs/StRs.
-The Department of Oncology has expanded to the present day, a full list of consultants and their specialties can be found here.
 Many posts are University appointments, with the majority of NHS consultants holding "honorary" contracts with the University of Cambridge.
 This close integration between the NHS department and University of Cambridge supports excellence in patient care and world leading research.

 As would be expected, given the size and impact of research occurring within region (see research tab) our training programme has a strong academic component with research opportunities for NTN post holders and many opportujnities for NTN(A), integrated academic career path, posts (from AFY through to ACL).
 Cambridge was awarded Cancer Research UK Major Centre status, one of only two in the UK.
 A priority of the Centre is to train the cancer research leaders of the future.